Need to know

 But exceptions can be made if you can show the ATO that you've suffered a financial hardship on grounds such as:

 - being eligible to access your super early.

 Multiple people can access the FHSSS to buy the same property, so couples, friends and family members could all be eligible.

 Because eligibility is based on the individual, you could buy a house with someone who is already a homeowner and make use of the scheme, even though they're not eligible themselves.

-Second, you can buy any residential property, as long as it's in Australia and isn't a houseboat or motor home.
-And you can't buy a property you can't live in, like a shop.
+You can buy any residential property, as long as it's in Australia and isn't a houseboat or motor home.
+And you can't buy a property you can't live in, such as a shop.

 You're also allowed to build a home with money from your FHSSS.

 Example: How much could the FHSSS save you?

 Blake and Charlie both earn $70,000 a year and are trying to buy their first house.